⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 PR tracking Manual tracking Automatic detection and celebration

-Track your training with PRPath, get nutrition guidance from ATLAS.
+Track your training with PRPath, get nutrition guidance from Atlas.
 PRPath tracks your workouts, progressive overload, and PRs.
-ATLAS, your AI coach, can recommend macro targets based on your training volume and goals.
+Atlas, your AI coach, can recommend macro targets based on your training volume and goals.
 Ask questions, get answers.
-Join the waitlist for early access
+Download early access

 Frequently Asked Questions About Macros